Shnitselon/shell-L1-template/DEVGUIDE.md

 ## L1 Driver Description
 L1 driver is provided as a self executable application which runs by CloudShell.
-It listens specified port and waits for a connection from the CloudShell.
+It listens to the specified port and waits for a connection from the CloudShell.
 CloudShell communicates with the driver using XML commands.
 Driver converts command data  and calls specific methods of the DriverCommands class, which are associated with the command name.